 Use a deployment synchronization mechanism to synchronize the artifacts in the

 <EI_HOME>/repository/deployment/directory.
-Always deploy artifacts first to the Integration server profile node with the registry configured as read/write.
+Always deploy artifacts first to the ESB server profile node with the registry configured as read/write.
 Next, deploy the artifacts to the other nodes.

 Restart the configured load balancer.

-- Execute the following command and start both Integration nodes:
+- Execute the following command for both ESB nodes to start the servers: